isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         "name": "v4-dnr",
         // 2 DNR Instances:
         // - Service priority 2, ADN, resolver IPv4 address and Service Parameters
-        // - Service priority 3, ADN - this is ADN-only mode as per RFC9463 3.1.6
+        // - Service priority 3, ADN - this is ADN-only mode as per RFC 9463 3.1.6
         "data": "2, resolver.example., 10.0.5.6, alpn=dot\\,doq port=8530 | 3, fooexp.resolver.example."
       }

 .. note::

-   Note that whenever "comma" or "pipe" characters need to be used not as the delimiters, they must be escaped with double backslash (``\\,`` or ``\\|``).
-E.g. one must use escaped commas when configuring more than one ``ALPN`` protocol to separate them.
-One might want to use "pipe" (``0x7C``) character in ``dohpath`` Service Parameter, as it is allowed in URI.
-In that case it must be escaped with double backslash.
+   If "comma" or "pipe" characters are used as text rather than as field delimiters, they must be escaped with double backslashes (``\\,`` or ``\\|``).
+Escaped commas must be used when configuring more than one ``ALPN`` protocol, to separate them.
+The "pipe" (``0x7C``) character can be used in the ``dohpath`` service parameter, as it is allowed in a URI.

-Examples for DNR DHCPv4 options are provided in the Kea sources in `all-options.json` in the `doc/examples/kea4` directory.
+Examples for DNR DHCPv4 options are provided in the Kea sources, in `all-options.json` in the `doc/examples/kea4` directory.